800 345.5000 Support Login

 Music licensing for businesses is important because the use of copyrighted music without permission can result in legal consequences and potential fines.
 When it comes to playing music in your business, you can’t just plug in an aux cable into your phone and call it a day.
 By obtaining the appropriate licenses, businesses can ensure they are legally using the music they play and avoid potential legal issues.

-There are several organisations that offer music licensing for businesses, including performance rights organisations (PROs) like SACEM (France), GEMA (Germany), PRS for Music (UK) and SIAE (Italy).
-These organisations work with music creators and publishers to collect and distribute royalties to them when their music is publicly performed, such as in a business setting.
-Businesses can obtain licences from these organisations to legally use their catalogue of music.
+Several organizations offer music licensing for businesses, including performance rights organizations (PROs) like ASCAP, BMI, GMR & SESAC.
+These organizations work with music creators and publishers to collect and distribute royalties to them when their music is publicly performed, such as in a business setting.
+Businesses can obtain licenses from these organizations to legally use their catalog of music.

-The cost of a music licence for businesses can vary based on factors such as the size of the business, the type of music being used, and the scope of the licence.
-However, the cost of obtaining a licence is often outweighed by the benefits of legally using music to enhance the customer experience and create a welcoming environment for patrons.
+The cost of a music license for businesses can vary based on factors such as the type of service the business is providing.
+For example, depending on if it is a retail store, fitness class, live music performance, or a DJ set, can change the scope of the license.
+However, the cost of obtaining a license is often outweighed by the benefits of legally using music to enhance the customer experience and create a welcoming environment for patrons.

 WHAT IS MUSIC LICENSING?

-Music licensing is the process of obtaining permission from the owner of a copyrighted musical composition to use that music in a certain way.
-This permission is typically granted through a licensing agreement between the owner of the music (usually the composer, songwriter, or publisher) and the party seeking to use the music (such as a film, TV show, advertising agency, or streaming service).
+Music licensingis the process of obtaining permission from the owner of a copyrighted musical composition to use that music in a certain way.
+This permission is typically granted through a licensing agreement between the owner of the music, such as the Record labels, Publishers, Indie artists, and writers, and the party seeking to use the music, like retail outlets, television, radio, and music venues.

-Music licensing can be a complex process, requiring negotiations between the owner of the music and the licensee to determine the scope of the licence and the appropriate compensation for the use of the music.
-However, it is an essential part of the music industry, allowing artists and creators to monetise their work and allowing businesses and organisations to legally use music in their productions.
+Music licensing can be a complex process, requiring negotiations between the music’s owner and the licensee to determine the scope of the license and the appropriate compensation for the use of the music.
+However, it is an essential part of the music industry, allowing artists and creators to monetize their work and allowing businesses and organizations to use music in their productions legally.
+You must have coverage from labels, publishers, and public performance organizations to provide music legally.
+Streaming licenses are covered through SoundExchange, which offers coverage of musical content for non-interactive use.
+The user still must obtain public performance licenses.

-Direct licensing can be a more efficient and cost-effective method for businesses, film and television production companies, and other entities that require music licences, especially if they have specific needs or preferences for the music they want to use.
+Direct licensing with the content owner can be a more efficient and cost-effective method for businesses, film and television production companies, and other entities that require music licenses, especially if they have specific needs or preferences for the music they want to use.
 With direct licensing, the licensee can negotiate directly with the owner of the music and work out an agreement that meets their specific needs and budget.

 However, direct licensing can also be more complex and time-consuming than using a PRO.
-The licensee must identify the owner of the music they want to use, negotiate the terms of the licence, and ensure that all necessary permissions and payments are made.
+The licensee must identify the owner of the music they want to use, negotiate the terms of the license, and ensure that all necessary permissions, royalty statements, and payments are made.
 This can be challenging, especially for smaller businesses or individuals without experience in music licensing.

 How to Get a Music License